What is a friend?

 Whatever business you run, sometimes you realize that a potential client is not worth the effort.
 Sometimes that is because they have nothing to offer.
 But very often it is also the case that they are just looking for a free ride.

-These people or companies are not really clients because you’re never going to get any substantial business from them.
+These people or companies are not really clients because you are never going to get any substantial business from them.
 I call them “wanna-be clients”.
 You need to avoid them like the plague.
 They are vampires, sharks, whatever you want to call them.

 Here are some very typical indicators of a wanna-be client: